d2l-ai/d2l-en/chapter_computer-vision/fcn.md

 ## Summary

-* The fully convolutional network first uses the convolutional neural network to extract image features, then transforms the number of channels into the number of categories through the $1\times 1$ convolution layer, and finally transforms the height and width of the feature map to the size of the input image by using the transposed convolutional layer to output the category of each pixel.
+* The fully convolutional network first uses a CNN to extract image features, then transforms the number of channels into the number of classes via a $1\times 1$ convolutional layer, and finally transforms the height and width of the feature maps to those of the input image via the transposed convolution.
-* In a fully convolutional network, we initialize the transposed convolutional layer for upsampled bilinear interpolation.
+* In a fully convolutional network, we can use upsampling of bilinear interpolation to initialize the transposed convolutional layer.

 ## Exercises

-1. If we use Xavier to randomly initialize the transposed convolutional layer, what will happen to the result?
+1. If we use Xavier initialization for the transposed convolutional layer in the experiment, how does the result change?
 1. Can you further improve the accuracy of the model by tuning the hyperparameters?
-1. Predict the categories of all pixels in the test image.
+1. Predict the classes of all pixels in test images.
-1. The outputs of some intermediate layers of the convolutional neural network are also used in the paper on fully convolutional networks :cite:`Long.Shelhamer.Darrell.2015`.
+1. The original fully convolutional network paper also uses outputs of some intermediate CNN layers :cite:`Long.Shelhamer.Darrell.2015`.
 Try to implement this idea.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/377)